kaveeken/tweezers/CVbook.md

 After which we determine the contour lengths of unfolded domains as well as their unfolding forces, by fitting each curve with Odijk and Marko-Siggia models (for DNA handles and unfolded protein respectively).

 This is very much a work in progress and there are some things to keep in mind (also a todo/fix list):
-- For now, fdcurves have to inlcude both the pulling and relaxation parts, even if we only care about the pull.
+- For now, fdcurves have to include both the pulling and relaxation parts, even if we only care about the pull.
-- The error-finding capabilities are not yet proben to be effective.
+- The error-finding capabilities are not yet proven to be effective.
 - There is no error-handling and limited sanity-checking: the notebook can fail silently and in unexpected ways.

 ```python